-What are we doing?
+What did we do?

-Why is it important?
+Why was it important?

 Complex wounds, which are mainly managed in the community by nurses (for example, tissue viability nurses or district nurses) and podiatrists, are highly prevalent, however the type and amount of electronic data collected to record wound care is varied and not well understood.
-By analysing current electronic data and exploring with nurses the opportunities and challenges of such data collection we hope to better understand: available data; the issues faced in its collection and how the data might be used for research.
+By analysing current electronic data and exploring with nurses the opportunities and challenges of such data collection we can better understand: available data; the issues faced in its collection and how the data might be used for research.

-How will we do it?
+How did we do it?

-- Greater Manchester Connected Health Cities
+Greater Manchester Connected Health Cities

-- University of Manchester/Manchester Academic Health Sciences Centre
+University of Manchester/Manchester Academic Health Sciences Centre

-- Pennine Care NHS Foundation Trust
+Pennine Care NHS Foundation Trust

-- East Lancashire Hospitals NHS Trust
+East Lancashire Hospitals NHS Trust

-- Manchester University NHS Foundation Trust
+Manchester University NHS Foundation Trust